 When is first year student move in?

-For fall 2017, first year students will move in on Saturday, August 19.
+For fall 2018, first year students will move in on Friday, August 17 and Saturday, August 18.
+Students will know by May 1 what their move-in day will be.
 Additional information about move-in will be released in July and emailed directly to residential students in preparation for August.

 Can first-year students move in early?

 Due to summer operations and fall preparations, early move in is discouraged.
-Student and families should make arrangements for August 19th arrival.
+Student and families should make arrangements for August 17th or 18th arrival.
 Certain student groups who are required to be on campus early will receive direct correspondence from their sponsoring campus partner.